Visitors From Abroad

 A letter of invitation is provided only after you have completed registration for the conference and paid the conference registration fee.
 Such a letter may be needed to obtain a visa or permission to attend the meeting.
-If you require an invitation letter please contact Cynda Covert via email.
+If you require an invitation letter please contact the conference organizers via email.
 The letter will be provided by email.
-In your email, provide the following information:

-The Conference cannot contact or intervene with any Embassy or Consulate office abroad on your behalf so please begin your visa application process as soon as you determine that you want to attend ISPCE 2018 Please provide as much information as possible to avoid delays in receiving your letter.
+The Conference cannot contact or intervene with any Embassy or Consulate office abroad on your behalf so please begin your visa application process as soon as you determine that you wish to attend ISPCE 2020.
+Please provide as much information as possible to avoid delays in receiving your letter.
 You must register for the conference and pay in full before requesting an invitation letter.

 The Visa Waiver Program (VWP) enables nationals of 36 participating countries to travel to the United States for tourism or business (visitor [B] visa purposes only) for stays of 90 days or less without obtaining a visa.
 The program was established to eliminate unnecessary barriers to travel, stimulating the tourism industry, and permitting the Department of State to focus consular resources in other areas.
 VWP eligible travelers may apply for a visa, if they prefer to do so.
 Nationals of VWP countries must meet eligibility requirements to travel without a visa on VWP, and therefore, some travelers from VWP countries are not eligible to use the program.
 VWP travelers are required to have a valid authorization through the Electronic System for Travel Authorization (ESTA) prior to travel, are screened at the port of entry into the United States, and are enrolled in the Department of Homeland Security’s US-VISIT program.

 Eligibility for Admission Under the Visa Waiver Program

 Review this VWP Quick Reference Guide (for new member countries) and make sure you review this webpage for detailed information.
 Nationals of the 36 countries participating in the Visa Waiver Program may use VWP if: